MarinaBajic/NWP_vezbe/vezbe6/readme.md

 - Create class `Product` with properties `name`, `imageUrl`, `price` and `type` (new, used or not used).

-- Create new component create-product with template containing form for creating new product.
-Form should contain inputs for all properties of the product class.
-Set name field to be required.
+- Create new component `create-product` with a template driven form for adding a new product.
+The form should contain inputs for all properties of the class `Product`.
+The name field should be required.

+- Add a checkbox for accepting terms.

-- Add commit and reset buttons to the form.
-Commit button should be disabled if the checkbox for accepting terms is not checked.
+- Add submit and reset buttons to the form.
+Submit button should be disabled if the checkbox for accepting terms is not checked.

 - Use ngModel directive to bind inputs to properties of the product class.
 Use 1-way and 2-way data binding.
 Product name should always be displayed in uppercase.